Generic selectors

 To Make Lao Gan Ma Chili Noodles:

-Store the noodles in the fridge for up to 3 days, reheating with a splash of water before serving.
+Store in the fridge for up to 3 days.
+Reheat with a splash of water to loosen the sauce.

 Lao Gan Ma Chili Noodle recipe: Asian Recipes